rwandi-ctf/rwandi-ctf.github.io/source/_posts/YBNCTF2025/hshell.md

 by {% person fs %}

 I didnt actually join YBNCTF as a participant so I just asked the chal author for the chal binaries and decided to solve them during the CTF for fun
-For all the pwn challenges, I decided to solve the medium-insane ones all with unintended methods but I think this challenge is the most interesting out of them so I'm making a writeup for this
+For the pwn challenges I tried, I solved all of them with unintended methods but I think this challenge is the most interesting out of them so I'm making a writeup for this

 Below is the program source code